rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 Copilot will probably be always more effective with prompts to generate small but precisely described pieces of code rather than a whole class with a unique multiple lines prompt.

 Copilot completion is even more effective when you use it to generate small pieces of code step by step.
-For more complex task, we will see in the next section that Copilot Chat is more powerfull.
+For more complex task, we will see in the next section that Copilot Chat is more powerful.

 This is because completion must be almost "instant" to be natural to use where a chat request can take a few seconds to be processed without being annoying.